Vets-Who-Code/vets-who-code-app/README.md

 # Vets Who Code Web App

-The Vets Who Code Web App is a Jamstack Applicaton designed for speed and to ease the learning curve of our veterans contributing to open source.
+The Vets Who Code Web App is a Jamstack Application designed for speed and to ease the learning curve of our veterans contributing to open source.
 By doing this we can teach our veterans with practical use cases, all the while making a professional product that is fast and serverless.

 ## Getting Started